Network Climate Action: Scaling Up Your Impact

 Work load.
 5 weeks (4-5 hours of work per week).
 Throughout the course, you will be working on your network climate action.
 During the last week, you will complete and submit a final report on your project to persuade one of your social networks to take a climate action.

 Instructors.
-An experienced and dynamic team from Cornell University Civic Ecology Lab: Marianne Krasny (Professor), Alex Kudryavtsev (Research Associate), Yue Li (Research Associate), Kim Snyder (Course Administrator), Melanie Quinones Santiago (Spanish language assistant), Wanying Wu (Chinese language assistant), plus 10 Chinese language teaching assistants.
+An experienced and dynamic team from Cornell University Civic Ecology Lab: Marianne Krasny (Professor), Yue Li (Research Associate), Kim Snyder (Course Administrator), Wanying Wu (Chinese language assistant), plus 10 Chinese language teaching assistants.

 Webinar Schedule.
-We provide two weekly webinars.
+We provide one weekly webinars.
 You can watch them live or the recorded version.

 FREQUENTLY ASKED QUESTIONS